 Programs for Awareness and Prevention of Sexual Assault, Domestic Violence, Dating Violence and Stalking

-Sexual Assault Awareness Month (SAAM Campaign): SAAM Campaign held in April to raise awareness about sexual violence and to educate campus community on how to prevent it.
+Sexual Assault Awareness Month (SAAM Campaign): SAAM Campaign is held in April to raise awareness about sexual violence and to educate the campus community on how to prevent it.

-New Student Orientation: Information Fair - Information is distributed by UTSA departments to freshman and transfer students.
+New Student Orientation: During the Information Fair information is distributed by UTSA departments to freshman and transfer students.
 Materials provide information on awareness, prevention, reporting, and how to seek assistance involving sexual assault, sexual violence, stalking, and dating/ domestic violence.

-New Student Planner: All undergraduate students participating in orientation receive a planner.
-Planner contains information regarding Equal Opportunity Services, Title XI, and Campus SaVE.
+New Student Planner: All undergraduate students participating in orientation receive a planner that contains information regarding Equal Opportunity Services, Title XI, and Campus SaVE.

-New Student Orientation: Socio-Drama and Discussion Panel - Orientation Leaders depict various aspects of college life, some of which address dating violence.
-During the discussion panel, participants are encouraged to reflect and ask questions in regards to learn more about by-stander intervention in regards to drugs, alcohol, sexual assault, stalking, dating violence.
-Requirement to attend orientation for transfer and freshman students Presentation is usually given 10 to 12 times a year and available online.
+New Student Orientation: During the Socio-Drama and Discussion Panel Orientation, leaders depict various aspects of college life, some of which address dating violence.
+During the discussion panel, participants are encouraged to reflect and ask questions to learn more about by-stander intervention in regards to drugs, alcohol, sexual assault, stalking, and dating violence.
+All incoming transfer and freshman students are required to attend.
+Presentation is usually given 10 to 12 times a year and available online.

-Haven: Understanding sexual assault, is a two part online evidence based that educates students on sexual assault, relationship violence, and the bystander intervention.
-Haven is required by all first time freshman.
+Haven: Understanding sexual assault is a two-part online evidence based presentation that educates students on sexual assault, relationship violence, and the bystander intervention.
+Haven is required by all first time freshmen.

 Self Defense Program: The UTSA Police Department has a one hour self‐defense class where physical, non‐physical, and avoidance techniques are covered as well as resources to continue self‐defense education.
 This program is typically presented 8 times annually.